When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 Thursday, March 6th, 2008

-Mockingbird mating flight ritual – 10 x 10 inches study in pencil, eraser, paper
+Mockingbird mating flight ritual – 10 x 10 inches study in graphite, eraser, paper

 After listening to them quite a bit, there are some that have a larger repertoire of calls and a louder, determined, clearer song…I’m guessing that those are the most mature and attractive.